 Consolidometers are testing fixtures in a variety of diameters from about 2 to 4in (50 to 100mm) diameter and 1in (25mm) height that holds a soil specimen ring between two porous stones for consolidation testing.
 Specimens are precisely fitted into the sample ring of the consolidometer by careful trimming.
 The ring is often made with a cutting edge on one side to make the trimming process easier.
 The prepared fixture is then ready to be mounted on the consolidation load frame for testing.
 Most load frames feature an open loading platform that will accept consolidometers from different manufacturers.
 The two types of consolidometers have different features to consider:

 - Fixed ring consolidometers have the sample ring fixed in place so the sample is loaded only from the top.
 Higher friction occurs between the ring and sample with this version, but suitable for a wider range of soil types, including softer soils.

 - Floating ring consolidometers have sample rings that are not fixed during use but are supported by the friction of the specimen.
 Loading on the sample takes place from both the top and bottom, so compression occurs toward the middle.
 Since the weight of the ring cannot be supported by very soft soils, this model is only suitable for stiffer soils.

 Measuring Load and Deformation

 As noted above, monitoring deformation values for either type of consolidation frame can be performed in a number of ways:

-- Mechanical dial indicators are simple, inexpensive, and provide all the information needed, but require a human being to monitor, read, and record the values.
+- Mechanical dial indicators are simple, inexpensive, and provide all the information needed, but they require a human being to monitor, read, and record the values.
 Upon completion of the test, the data must be manually calculated and graphed.
 This can be an economical method when only a few tests are performed occasionally.